5 oldest living languages in the world

-Arabic is one of the oldest spoken language and it carries a great history and civilization behind.
-The earliest example of Arabic inscription dates back to 512 CE.
+Arabic is one of the oldest spoken languages and it carries a great history and civilization behind.
+The earliest example of an Arabic inscription dates back to 512 CE.
 At present, around 300 million people speak Arabic around the globe.
 Arabic belongs to the Semitic language family which includes Aramaic.
 It is the most common spoken Semitic language in fact.
-Arabic language can be divided into two versions Modern Arabic and Classical Arabic.
+The Arabic language can be divided into two versions Modern Arabic and Classical Arabic.
 Classical Arabic is the language of the Quran, which is the sacred book of Muslims.
 Arabic is the official language of Egypt, Saudi Arabia, the UAE, Qatar, Syria, Lebanon, Kuwait, Oman, and many other countries.
 There are many different dialects and branches of Arabic.

 2. Greek Language

 The Greek language dates back to around 1500 BC.
 Though it has evolved considerably from its ancient version it is still spoken by nearly 13 million people.
 The modern form of Greek is the official language in Cyprus and Greece.
 It is also an official language in the EU and speaks in Greek communities around the world and in Turkey, Albania, and Italy.
 Over a thousand years ago, some of the world’s most respected scholars and philosophers used to communicate in Greek.
 Many of the foundational documents in Western philosophy, like the works of Aristotle and Plato, logic and mathematics, astronomy and other branches of science were originally written in the language.

 The Greek alphabet originated from the script used by the Phoenicians.
 Later, it became the source of the Gothic, Coptic, Armenian, Cyrillic and Latin systems of writing.